Amalfi Coast Bike and Boat

 The Amalfi coast is considered to be one of the most beautiful coastlines in Europe and this holiday offers you the opportunity to appreciate it both from the land, by bicycle and from the sea, aboard a beautiful motor yacht.

 Cycle to fascinating Pompeii and wander through the ancient town perfectly preserved under volcanic ash since the eruption of nearby Vesuvius in AD 79.
 Explore the coastal town of Sorrento with its grand houses and hotels perched precariously atop plunging cliffs.
-Cycle along the coast to charming Positano, where colorful houses form an amphitheater around the town’s sandy beach.
+Cycle along the coast to charming Positano, where colourful houses form an amphitheatre around the town’s sandy beach.

 Wander the narrow streets and alleys of Amalfi, possibly stopping to sample a tasty limoncello, in one of the many bars or cafes.

 Visit luxuriant Capri, a delightful island that for decades has attracted artists and writers thanks to its wonderful light and panoramic views of the Bay of Naples and Mount Vesuvius.
-Cycle the west coast of the Isle of Ischia and take a walk around tiny Procida before visiting frenetic but beautiful Naples.
+Cycle the west coast of the Isle of Ischia and take a walk around tiny Procida before visiting the Solftara volcanic crater near Pozzuoli.

 Stay in a different port each night aboard your comfortable motor yacht where the hospitality is always first class.